-These highly technical rules lead to the illogical result that the validity of claims may turn on the order in which they are filed.
+These highly technical rules affect These highly technical rules lead to the illogical result that the validity of claims may turn on the order in which they are filed.
 The rules make Section 1500 into a trap for unwary plaintiffs.
-Under current law, sophisticated counsel who are familiar with the intricacies of Section 1500 can use the "order-of-filing" work-around to protect their clients' claims from dismissal in the CFC, but parties who have less knowledgeable counsel or who appear pro se can easily fall into Section 1500's traps.
-15
+Under current law, sophisticated counsel who are familiar with the intricacies of Section 1500 can use the "order-of-filing" work-around to protect their